Mindfulness and Compassion Practitioner and Facilitator Training

 Michael Kearney, MD.

 He has been interested in combining medical treatment with approaches that enhance the innate healing of body and mind and has written two books, which explore these issues (Mortally Wounded: Stories of Soul Pain, Death, and Healing, and A Place of Healing: Working with Nature and Soul at the End of Life).
 In 2009, he was the lead author on an article on self-care of physicians working at the end of life, published in JAMA.
-He has just finished a book, The Nest in The Stream: How to be with our Pain, which offers a new spiritual model of self-care and resilience.
+His third book, The Nest in The Stream: How to be with our Pain, which offers a new spiritual model of self-care and resilience was published in February 2018.
 He lives in Santa Barbara, California where he works with Palliative Care Consultants of Santa Barbara.
 He is Medical Director of the Palliative Care Consultation Service at Santa Barbara Cottage Hospital and at Serenity House, an inpatient hospice unit with Visiting Nurse and Hospice Care.